Skip to content

 LLM / RAG / agents, context engineering, MCP, Playwright automation, self-hosted workflows.

-• LLM routing across Gemini, OpenRouter and Grok with circuit breakers
+• LLM routing between Gemini and OpenRouter as a universal fallback (including Grok) with circuit breakers

 • RAG / CRAG over project code, docs and conversation history (ChromaDB)